 In accordance with Title 5 of the California Code of Regulations, the Culminating Experience must be met by the satisfactory completion of a thesis, special project, comprehensive examination, or a combination of more than one of these.
 An oral defense of the work is normally required.

 Students must file a Proposal for Culminating Experience (PCE) that has been approved by program faculty.
 This form must be submitted subsequent to or simultaneous with the ATC.
 Both the PCE and ATC forms require original faculty signatures.
-No stamped or scanned signatures are accepted.
+No stamped, copied, electronic, or scanned signatures are accepted.
 Students are not permitted to enroll in a Culminating Experience course until both of these forms have been approved by Graduate Studies.
 A Report of Completion of the Culminating Experience and/or Receipt for Thesis or Written Creative Work must be submitted by the deadline date in order for the student to graduate in the semester of submission.
 Review the Division of Graduate Studies calendar for deadlines.

 If changes occur in the project content, purpose, or research methods prior to completion of the Culminating Experience, a revised Proposal for Culminating Experience form must be submitted to the Division of Graduate Studies.
 If the type of Culminating Experience course changes after approval of the ATC and the Proposal for Culminating Experience, both a revised Proposal for Culminating Experience form and an ATC Substitution form must be submitted to the Division of Graduate Studies.

 Title changes to the Proposal for Culminating Experience, after initial approval, must be requested through a Title Change Form.
 Use the revised Proposal for Culminating Experience form if project’s content, purpose, or research methods change.
 To officially change the composition of a Culminating Experience committee, a student must submit a Petition for Committee Revision form to Graduate Studies.

 The types of Culminating Experience options to meet degree requirements are determined by the programs with approval of the Division of Graduate Studies.
 Typical Culminating Experience options are: